Tyre Pressure - How to Check Yours

 Tyre air pressure is measured in either pressure per square inch (PSI) or BAR pressure, which is the metric unit of atmospheric pressure equal to 14.50 pounds per square inch.
 Converting between bar pressure and PSI pressure is easily performed using this online conversion tool.

 Keeping the tyre pressure close to the recommended pressure level helps to increase the amount of time the tyres are used, maintains fuel efficiency, and promotes better vehicle safety.

 What is the correct tyre pressure for my vehicle?

 First, you need to find the recommended pressures for the tyres.
 These can be found in several places:

 - Stamped into the sill of the driver’s side door

 - Inside the fuel cap

-The recommended pressure is set by the vehicle manufacturer.
-This means it will vary from model to model, manufacturer to manufacturer.
+The recommended pressure is set by the vehicle manufacturer and varies from model to model.

 Tyre Pressure Gauge